Los Alerces National Park: Description

 The highest point in the Los Alerces National Park is Cordon de las Pirámides, 2440 m in elevation.
 The lowest point in the park is about 330 m where the Futaleufú river crosses into Chile.
+The tree line is about 1400 m.
+Higher than that is sparse vegetation, bare rock, and permanent or semi-permanent snowfields.
+Torrecillas glacier is between the two arms of Lake Menėnendez.